Five, four, three, two, one—blast off! The countdown to fun has begun with these awesome ideas for astronaut party games and activities.

 01 of 09

 To play this game, you will need to have access to a ball pit.
 Toss a couple of items into the ball pit that you want your party guests to find.
 For instance, you can hide small astronaut action figures, toy spaceships or even small, wrapped pieces of candy (call them asteroids) among the balls in the pit.
 Set a timer and send the kids on a mission to find the items that are “lost in space.”

 Solar System Scavenger Race

 To set up for this game, hang two poster boards side-by-side on a wall.
 Draw the sun in the center.
 Make two sets of the solar system’s planets by cutting the shapes out of cardstock.
 Label the planets and hide them around the party space.

 Divide your guests into two teams.
 The teams must race to find a complete set of the planets.
 Once they have collected all of their planets, they have to hang them in the correct position on the poster board.
 The first team to complete their solar system poster wins.

 Rocket Ship Rings

 The object of this game is for kids to fly their rockets through a series of space rings.
-Hang hula hoops so they suspend at varying levels from above the ground (to downsize the scope of this game, you can cute the centers out of paper plates and use them as your rings).
-Have kids use small, toy spaceships, or let them make their own by molding sheets of aluminum foil into the shapes of rocket ships.
+Hang hula hoops, so they suspend at varying levels from above the ground.
+To downsize the scope of this game, you can cut the centers out of paper plates and use them as your rings.
+Have kids use small toy spaceships, or let them make their own by molding sheets of aluminum foil into the shapes of rocket ships.

 04 of 09